zacanger/niddesa/text/generated-translations/mahaniddesa/10-sinhala-google.md

-Of the wisdom of samadhi, of the virtuousness of the beginning of semen, A collection of Satipatthඨාna stories on the philosophy of liberation Main Stories Riddhi Pada Stories Sense Stories Power Stories Bojnga Stories Road Stories The story tells the story of Nirvana.
+Of the wisdom of samadhi, of the virtuousness of the beginning of semen, A collection of Satipatthඨාna stories on the philosophy of liberation Main Stories Riddhi Pada Stories Sense Stories Power Stories Bojnga Stories Road Stories The story tells the story of Nibbana.
 The word is disciplined and protected Was calm.
 Going to MuniWhat wisdom says.
 Some wisdom Pajanana names ((3-4) (iii) should be used from the place of certain wisdom) Amoha The Vedic Dhammavicha transcends the network of Vedic desires called Sammaditti